 A big whoop to many Florida transplants is there’s no state income tax, including no income tax on Social Security benefits, pensions and other retirement income.
 Score one for the Sunshine State.

-But don’t confuse no state income tax with no state taxes at all.
-The combined state and local sales tax averages 7.05% in Florida, according to the Tax Foundation.
-That’s higher than the combined rates retirees from states such as Michigan, Pennsylvania, Massachusetts and New Jersey are accustomed to paying.
+But don’t confuse no state income tax with no taxes at all.
+State and local taxes in Florida can take a bite out of your retirement savings.
+For instance, the combined state and local sales tax averages 7.05% in Florida, according to the Tax Foundation.
+That’s higher than the combined rates retirees from snowbird states such as Michigan, Pennsylvania, Massachusetts and New Jersey are accustomed to paying.
 Buying a new ride for your retirement?
 The 6% state sales tax applies to the entire purchase price, plus counties can tack on their own vehicle sales tax.
 Fees can add up, too.
 Florida charges a steep $225 fee to register an out-of-state vehicle, for example, and a drivers license costs $48 for eight years (versus $25 for 12 years in Arizona, a competing retirement hotspot).